 Capturing the most important moments of your big day is a must.
-While it’s easy enough to preserve everything in photographs, you may also want to hire a videographer to help get those sentimental moments on film.
+While it’s easy enough to preserve everything in wedding photographs, you may also want to hire a wedding videographer to help get those sentimental moments on film.
 If they are experienced with weddings, your videographer probably already knows the ins and outs of who and what to film.
-If you have any doubts, pass along this checklist.
+If you have any doubts, pass along this wedding videography checklist.

 Remember that each and every wedding is different, so you may have more or less to get on film.
 As a rule of thumb, more is more.
 You can always dial back the number of shots when editing it together for the final cut.